AICoE/ludus/README.md

 ![architecture](/docs/architecture.png)

-For more information on the Open Data Hub architecture and installation go [here](https://opendatahub.io/arch.html)

 ## Getting started

 These instructions will get you a copy of the project up and running on a live OpenShift Cluster.

+### Prerequisites

+You need to first setup Open Data Hub on a OpenShift cluster.
+For more information on the Open Data Hub architecture and installation go [here](https://opendatahub.io/arch.html).
+You can also opt for seperate deployment of Kafka along with	Elasticsearch, Logstash and Kibana.
+Refer [this](https://dzone.com/articles/deploying-kafka-with-the-elk-stack) tutorial.

 ### Deployment